Miguel Cabrera Preview, Player Props: Tigers vs. Royals

-Miguel Cabrera -- with a slugging percentage of .270 in his past 10 games (including no home runs) -- will be in action for the Detroit Tigers against the Kansas City Royals, with Zack Greinke on the mound, on September 26 at 6:40 PM ET.
+The Detroit Tigers, including Miguel Cabrera (.270 slugging percentage in past 10 games, including no homers), take on starting pitcher Jonathan Bowlan and the Kansas City Royals at Comerica Park, Wednesday at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Athletics.
+In his previous game he had a hitless performance (0-for-3) against the Royals.

 Sportsbook Promo Codes